airboxlab/hopes/doc/source/overview/index.rst

 - Chen, B., Jin M., Wang Z., Hong T., & Berges M. (2020).
 Towards Off-policy Evaluation as a Prerequisite for Real-world Reinforcement Learning in Building Control.
 - Uehara, M., Shi, C., & Kallus, N. (2022).
 A Review of Off-Policy Evaluation in Reinforcement Learning.
 - Voloshin, C., Le, J., Jiang, N., & Yue, Y. (2021).
 Empirical Study of Off-Policy Policy Evaluation for Reinforcement Learning.
+- Swaminathan, A., & Joachims, T. (2015).
+The Self-Normalized Estimator for Counterfactual Learning.

 .. [#] in the context of off-policy policy gradient methods, but that's out of the scope of this project.